irgroup/trec-covid/README.md

 Given a baseline run, the trained system reranks documents.

 The baseline run is retrieved with the default ranker of Elasticsearch/Lucene and queries using the contents of the `<query>` tags only.
-For our reranker we use glove embeddings in combination with the Deep Relevance Matching Model (DRMM).
+For our reranker we use Glove embeddings in combination with the Deep Relevance Matching Model (DRMM).

 Our three run submissions that differ by the training data retrieved from PubMed/PMC.
+1. `irc_entrez`:
-1. The first run is trained on title and abstracts retrieved from PubMed's Entrez Programming Utilities API with "type=relevance".
+The first run is trained on title and abstracts retrieved from the Entrez Programming Utilities API with "type=relevance".
+2. `irc_pubmed`:
-2. The second run is trained on title and abstracts retrieved from PubMed articles that are returned by the search interface with "best match".
+The second run is trained on title and abstracts retrieved from PubMed's search interface with "best match".
 We scrape the PMIDs and retrieve the titles and abstracts afterwards.
+3. `irc_pmc`:
-3. The third run is trained on full text documents retrieved from PMC.
+The third run is trained on full text documents retrieved from PMC.

 ## Workflow
 ![workflow](doc/workflow.png)